Cockatiel Breeding Guide

 Day 35-42

-Chicks start eating on their own.
-Begin offering soft foods alongside parent feeding.
+Chicks start sampling solid foods on their own.
+Begin offering sprouted seeds, soft vegetables, and millet alongside parent feeding.

 Day 42-56